On laminar groups, Tits alternatives, and convergence group actions on $S^2$: Purely hyperbolic Pseudo-fibered groups and convergence group actions on

 If $e_1 \neq e_2$, since laminations are required to be closed, the limit of the sequence of leaves $(g_i(L_z))$) must be a leaf connecting $x'$ to $y'$ in the lamination $\Lambda_i$ containing $L_z$.
 But since $\x'=\pi(x')$ and $\y'=\pi(y')$ are assumed to be distinct, by the definition of the Cannon-Thurston map $\pi$, their preimages cannot be connected by a leaf.
 This contradiction implies $e_1 = e_2$.

 Let's assume that $e_1 = e_2 = x'$.
 We will show that $x'$ is not distinct from both $y'$ and $z'$.
-In the case $e_1 = e_2 = y'$, the same argument would lead us to contradict nthat $y'$ is not distinct from both $x'$ and $z'$.
+In the case $e_1 = e_2 = y'$, the same argument would lead us to contradict that $y'$ is not distinct from both $x'$ and $z'$.

 Let $I_y$ be the closure of the connected component of $S^1 - L_z$ which contains $y$, and define $I_z$ similarly for $z$.
 Take a nested sequence of closed neighborhoods $(U_i)$ of $x'$ such that $U_i \to x'$ as $i \to \infty$.
 Passing to a subsequence, one may assume that the endpoints of $g_i(L_z)$ are contained in $U_i$.